pd-externals/command/README.md

 give more fine-grained control over the process it manages.
 Unlike the original [shell] external, [command] executes commands directly and does not wrap them into a shell.
-This means shell features cannot be used with [command] directly.
+This means shell features cannot be used with [command].
 However, they can be used in shell scripts that can be executed with [command].